Głuszyca: History

-The settlement was mentioned as Wustendorf in the Liber fundationis episcopatus Vratislaviensis from around 1300 as a village owned by the Bishopric of Wrocław.
-It was founded in the late 13th century during the reign of Duke Bolko I the Strict of the Piast dynasty, named Neu-Gerhardisdorf ("Gerhard's new village") as a German settlement within the Holy Roman Empire.
+The settlement was mentioned as Wustendorf in the Liber fundationis episcopatus Vratislaviensis from around 1300 as a village owned by the Bishopric of Wrocław, when it was part of Piast-ruled fragmented Poland.
+It was founded in the late 13th century during the reign of Duke Bolko I the Strict of the Piast dynasty, named Neu-Gerhardisdorf ("Gerhard's new village") as a settlement of German immigrants.

 After the town was devastated in the wake of the Hussite Wars, the town was resettled by miners from Saxony.
-Along with the region belonging to the Austria, it was ceded to the Kingdom of Prussia in the 18th century, and til 1945 it was also part of Germany.
+In the 16th century, it passed under Austrian suzerainty, then was annexed by the Kingdom of Prussia in the 18th century.
 During World War II, the Germans created several forced labour camps in the village, subject to the Gross-Rosen concentration camp.
 Thousands of people, women and men were imprisoned there.
-After Germany's defeat in World War II in 1945, the town was part of the region that became part of Poland under the terms of the Potsdam Agreement.
+After Germany's defeat in World War II in 1945, the settlement became again part of Poland under the terms of the Potsdam Agreement.

 The local textile factories were heavily devastated because of their use by Germany for armaments production.
 In 1946 production started thanks to specialists from Łódź, and soon Głuszyca became one of the leading centers of the cotton industry in the region.
 Głuszyca was granted town rights in 1962.